smodha26/BankingSystem/README.md

 # Banking System Platform

+## Project configuration and usage

+To run the Banking Platform application:

+1. Make sure you have Java Development Kit (JDK) installed on your system.
+2. Build the project, choose a SDK and compile the Java source files.
+3. Execute the main class (`Main.java`) to start the application.
+4. Please use the following login authentication information: `Username: Bob` | `Password: test`

 ## Project Description

 The Banking Platform is a Java-based application that simulates a basic banking system.
 It allows users to interact with their bank accounts by making deposits and withdrawals.